PLAYER'S REVIEW, 4/3/14:

 The character of the harmonic frequencies as an indicator of how completely an instrument seems to be vibrating is what many call resonance.
 However, I make a distinction for it here as a measure of fullness in the sound I can both hear AND feel.
 Like most f-hole mandolins I've played, the crisp, compressed quality of its timbre that many call a 'focused' sound might create an inital impression of tightness or restraint in the instrument's resonance.
 The fact that the F5 design is meant to strongly project sound away from the mandolin, perhaps leaving an impression that it's louder from a distance than it seems to the player, might increase the perception that its complete resonance is being compromised.
 However, while this mandolin exhibits an F5's characteristic focus to a certain degree, it also has an open, airy quality that dispels the impression of tightness and sounds and feels as if all parts of the instrument were vibrating fully to create its unique voice.
 It is this quality that I find to be one of this mandolin's greatest strengths and most distinctive features.
 I notice it anew every time I play it, and it never fails to captivate my ear.

 Overtones are the harmonic frequencies complementing the fundamental tones.
-Generally, these are partials of a plucked string, such as a 3d or 5th, ringing out in harmony with the plucked note.
-Any plucked string will also cause other strings to vibrate sympathetically, adding to the overtones.
+Some limit the definition to partials of the plucked strings, but I use it to encompass sympathetic vibrations in the unplucked strings as well.
+As luthier Alan Carruth puts it, "An acoustic (instrument) acts as a complex filter, reducing the output of some frequencies and enhancing others relative to the mix the plucked string produces.
+Every (instrument) is a bit different in this regard."
+An instrument that generates a lot of overtones is said to be 'complex' or 'sparkling,' while one with fewer overtones is said to be 'dry.'
 These complementary frequencies add tonal color and give the sound personality.
 How prominently one likes to hear overtones is a matter of taste, and many bluegrass players may prefer a dry sound with less overtones.
 For solo playing I prefer prominent overtones, and this mandolin's strong sustain, response and resonance highlight them well, creating a series of rich, ringing harmonic frequencies coloring the fundamental tones as the melody line hits various thirds, fifths and octaves of adjacent strings.

 If the sustain and overtones give the sound 'personality,' timbre describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
+It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet.
 It is this 'quality of personality' I believe most folks refer to when they speak generally about an instrument's 'tone,' and this is a subjective area where metaphor becomes the standard currency.
 The Northfield's timbre is quite pleasing, with a nice 'woodiness' (think of the timbre of a marimba bar or wooden bell struck by a wooden mallet) throughout its range, but its typical F5 focused quality can sometimes create a slight, metallic harshness (I call it a 'crunchy' sound), common to most f-holed mandolins I've played, when a note is not fretted cleanly, especially in the trebles – yet another reason to concentrate on good technique!
 The overtones give the trebles some nice sparkle without sacrificing clarity, and overall, the timbre is smooth and fairly warm-sounding, especially when I compare it to other f-holed instruments.

 In general, the mandolin timbre I find most satisfying has good depth, especially on the low end, with clear, bell-like trebles and a smooth, creamy quality with no hint of harshness throughout its dynamic range.
 In my experience, such a timbre can most consistently be found in an oval-hole design.
 However, the oval-hole's limitations in volume, projection, sustain, etc. are often areas in which the f-hole design excels.
 On the other hand, the characteristic 'focused' quality of the F5's timbre can sound, in a bright-toned intrument, a bit brittle, and in a dark-toned instrument, a bit dull and dry.
 So my quest is to find a timbre that strikes the right balance between the depth and smoothness my ear craves and the focus that f-holes are known for, with just a bit more sparkle (overtones) than usual in the trebles.
 The Northfield gets me a long way toward that goal.
 Since I brought it home from IBMA, I've continued to expand my knowledge of what an f-hole mandolin can sound like by comparing it to other fine instruments that have come my way (Brock, Mowry, Ellis, Gibson, Randy Wood, etc.) and whatever else I may learn, I usually also come away with a renewed understanding and appreciation for the Northfield.
 There may be an F5 out there with that magic, Exceptional sound that will stop me in my tracks, and I will certainly continue to look for it.
 It is, after all, the Quest for Excalibur, the Ultimate Weapon, but should I never find it, as the mandolin and I continue to 'open up' together, this Northfield continues to be a delightful and satisfying companion.